Dalexen/The-Windows-XP-Restoration-Project/README.md

 # The Windows XP Restoration Project
-### What is TWXRP?
+### What is The Windows XP Restoration Project?
-The Windows XP Restoration Project (TWXRP) is an initiative to make Windows XP as secure as possible to use in 2023.
-While it may never be as safe as it once was, TWXRP aims to mitigate risks by leveraging resources from various Sources.
+The Windows XP Restoration Project (TWXRP) is an initiative to make Windows XP as secure as possible to use in 2025.
+While it may never be as safe as it once was, The Windows XP Restoration Project aims to mitigate risks by leveraging resources from various Sources.
 The project is essentially a curated list of software that users can download to improve their Windows eXPerience!
 ## Sources
 #### XPConfirmationIDKeygen / XPKeygen
 ###### (Phone Activation) https://github.com/Endermanch/XPConfirmationIDKeygen/tree/master